Forsbergs-Skola/USS-Calliope/DATA_MANAGEMENT_USER_GUIDE.md

 # Data Management

-*This guide explains how to use the shared data and events in our project.
+*This guide explains how to use the shared data and data events in our project.
 It assumes the current architecture: runtime ScriptableObjects, a DataController & an EventRelay servicein the bootstrap scene.*

 ## Core concepts